yct21/TIL/README.md

 This a repo to record and share things learned everyday.

-Inspired by the great [Thoughtbot's TIL], but TILs here would not be that much concise maybe.
+Inspired by the great [Thoughtbot's TIL].

 [Thoughtbot's TIL]: https://github.com/thoughtbot/til